pratikpanchani/php-project/README.md

 #  PHP Project

-This is a simple application that uses uses CodeIgniter API in Back-End, MySQl as database and ReactJs in Front-End to perform following operations:
+This is a simple application that uses uses CodeIgniter API in Back-End, MySQL as database and ReactJs in Front-End to perform following operations:

     - Upload .json file to POST data